cgrew77/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ![tab5](https://github.com/user-attachments/assets/07dac130-f985-4c90-bf35-a9894d365283)

-Similar trend can be observed in ending station locations.
+Similar trends can be observed in ending station locations.
 Casual riders end their journay near parks, museums and other recreational sites whereas members end their trips close to universities, residential and commmercial areas.
 So this proves that casual riders use bikes for leisure activities while members extensively rely on them for daily commute.

 Summary: